← Blog |

 Spreadsheets Consumer apps Dietitian software

-Nutritional accuracy Manual entry (error-prone) User-submitted (unverified) Dietitian-validated data
+Nutritional accuracy Manual entry (error-prone) User-submitted (unverified) Dietitian-crafted data

 Dietary filtering Manual recipe swaps Basic (vegan, GF) Advanced (allergens, preferences)